fieldtrip/website/tutorial/layout.md

 The placement of ECoG electrodes always differs from one patient to the next patient.
 It is common that the neurosurgeon makes a sketch (on paper) of the electrode placement in relation to anatomical landmarks such as the central sulcus.
 Sometimes a photo is taken, such as this one that was copied from [Dalal et al. in Journal of Neuroscience Methods 174 (2008) 106–115)](http://www.ncbi.nlm.nih.gov/pubmed/18657573).

-{% include image src="/assets/img/tutorial/layout/dalal_ecog.png" width="450" %}
+{% include image src="/assets/img/tutorial/layout/dalal_ecog.png" width="400" %}

 As in the EEG case, you can specify cfg.image in **[ft_prepare_layout](/reference/ft_prepare_layout)** and subsequently click on the location of each electrode.
 Instead of specifying the complete outline of the head as we usually do in EEG (as a circle), you may want to identify other important landmarks such as the major sulci and the outline of the trepanation.

 You can also specify the mask for the topographic interpolation.
 If you have a large trepanation with multiple smaller grids, you probably want to make a mask for the topographic interpolation around each grid, to avoid the ECoG potential from being interpolated in between the grids where no actual electrodes were placed.

     cfg = [];
     cfg.image = 'dalal_ecog.png';
     layout_ecog = ft_prepare_layout(cfg);

-{% include image src="/assets/img/tutorial/layout/dalal_ecog.png" width="400" %}

-After creating the layout, you should manually assign the correct name of the channel labels in the lay.label cell-array.
+After creating the layout, you should manually assign the correct name of the channel labels in the label cell-array.
 Furthermore, you probably should place the SCALE and COMNT locations at a convenient place in the figure and modify the width and height of the boxes used for multiplotting.
 You can use **[ft_layoutplot](/reference/ft_layoutplot)** for a visual inspection of the complete layout

     cfg = [];
     cfg.layout = layout_ecog;   % this is the layout structure that you created before